Can Medicare Advantage Plans Deny Enrollment?

 Can Medicare Advantage Plans Deny Enrollment?, Navigating the Medicare Advantage Enrollment Process

 Another potential pitfall in the Medicare Advantage enrollment process is providing incomplete or inaccurate information on your application.
-This can lead to enrollment denial and difficulty in accessing healthcare services.
-Examples of inaccuracies include:
+This could lead to enrollment denial and difficulty in accessing healthcare services.
+Examples of inaccuracies may include:

 • Missing personal details